top of page

 Recent IFS training and professional development includes:

-• Program Assistant for Level 1 IFS training with Einat Bronstein and Emma Diamond, The Path Centre 2022
+• Program Assistant for Level 1 IFS trainings: Einat Bronstein 2022 & 2023; Emma Diamond and Olivia Lester 2023-4

 • Certification as a Certified IFS Therapist, IFS Institute, awarded 27 Dec 2022